 He and his family were naturally greatly relieved at the receipt of the good news, which came while they were at church, for they had suffered much anxiety since receiving a message on Saturday that Miss Phillips was on the ill-fated liner.

-Mattie Phillips had a sister named Fanny, also unmarried, who lived with her in Glasgow.
+Mary Phillips had a sister named Fanny, also unmarried, who lived with her in Glasgow.
 She too was a stewardess for the Cunard Company, and on a previous voyage, in June 1914, whilst employed by The Anchor Line, she had also suffered shipwreck when the S.S.
 Colombia on which she was serving, had run aground off the coast of Ireland!

 In 1932, Mary went to New York City where she applied to become a naturalised U.S. citizen.
 Her application was granted in 1937.
 While in New York City, she resided at 1518.
 Pacific Street, Brooklyn.